 American Willowherb - Epilobium ciliatum

 Medium to tall, often reddish plant, without stolons, stems erect with four raised lines.
 Produces leafy rosettes at the base during autumn.
 Leaves mostly opposite, oblong lanceolate, toothed.
 Flowers purplish pink, 8 to 9 mm, erect in bud, the petals deeply notched.
 Stigma club shaped.
+Many glandular hairs on the supper stem, sepals and parts of the fruiting structure

 The County Recorder has asked for a specimen of this plant to be retained for verification